az-digital/arizona-bootstrap/site/content/docs/5.1/getting-started/browsers-devices.md

 {{< /rf.inline >}}
 ```

 We use [Autoprefixer](https://github.com/postcss/autoprefixer) to handle intended browser support via CSS prefixes, which uses [Browserslist](https://github.com/browserslist/browserslist) to manage these browser versions.
 Consult their documentation for how to integrate these tools into your projects.
+If you’re not using a build pipeline, you can also use online tools to apply vendor prefixes automatically, such as [this autoprefixer tool](https://goonlinetools.com/autoprefixer/).

 ### Mobile devices